-Research due by November 10 // Final Essays due by December 8
+Research due by November 13 (REVISED) // Final Essays due by December 8

 Students should be able to conduct an oral history interview, which can support an engaging online essay that addresses a significant development in U.S. history between 1945 and 2000.

 How to Begin

 - During Fall Pause, students should identify an interview subject who can remember participating in some event or era (pre-2000) described by H.W.
 Brands in his survey of US history since 1945 (American Dreams).
 Make sure this family member or friend is willing to participate in the project and will be available to you for multiple interviews.
 Students must secure written permission from their subjects.

 - Interview with filmmaker Jake Boritt (below); see especially advice on interviewing at 3:50 mark

 Research Assignment Details

-- BY FRIDAY, NOVEMBER 10, 2017, students should post at the course website a selected transcript of their initial interview Q&A, along with an embedded TimelineJS that provides a concise, graphic summary of the event or era under study using properly credited primary and secondary sources with accompanying historic images from the public domain.
+- BY MONDAY, NOVEMBER 13, 2017 (REVISED), students should post at the course website a selected transcript of their initial interview Q&A, along with an embedded TimelineJS that provides a concise, graphic summary of the event or era under study using properly credited secondary sources with accompanying historic images from the public domain.
 Make sure to build your timeline with excerpts from the best available scholarly books or articles to help improve your understanding of context.
 You may in some cases also use primary sources (like historical newspapers or published memoirs), but focus your timeline research on secondary sources.
 Each research post should begin with an epigraph or snippet of quotation from Brand’s American Dreams that covers the subject of your project.
 Then provide a short abstract of a few sentences describing your subject’s life and career and your relationship to him or her.
 Then provide your edited interview transcript and your embedded Timeline.
 Each transcript should cover at least 500 words and each timeline should provide at least six entries.
 Late transcripts and timelines will be penalized up to 5 points per day.